My courses help students apply philosophical skills to thrive in diverse democracies.

 • 2024-26, Deputy Head of School Teaching and Learning, School of Humanities, Creative Industries and Social Sciences

-• 2018-26, Discipline Liaison, Studies of Religion
+• 2018-26, Discipline Leader, Studies of Philosophy, Religion and Ethics

 • 2019-23, Academic Representative, College Teaching and Learning Committee, College of Human and Social Futures